JMPerez/til/README.md

 This repo helps me keeping track of some resources I read so I can find them afterwards.
 Also it gives me a feeling of accomplishment.

+## 2018-10-22

+- I'm cleaning up my laptop.
+I didn't want to delete some videos about web performance experiments and explorations so I decided to upload them [to Youtube](https://www.youtube.com/channel/UCWOAK2KnodBRd8LYnUNW35g).
+A few short videos related with some posts I have written.
+Someone might find them interesting.

 ## 2018-10-21

 - Finished reading "It doesn't have to be crazy at work".
 I'm an awful reader.
 This might be the first book I finished in 14 years.